Dafny M Argueta

 What values are most important to you in your work and personal life?

 The values most important to me in both my work and personal life are integrity, faith, family, and service.
-I believe in approaching every task with honesty and dedication, guided by my faith which grounds me through challenges and growth.
-Family is my foundation and constant source of support, inspiring me to be my best self every day.
-Above all, I’m committed to serving others—whether mentoring future healthcare leaders, supporting clients through my business, or contributing to my community—with compassion and respect.
+I approach my work with honesty and dedication, guided by faith, which keeps me grounded through both challenges and growth.